 I’m obviously a fan of index investing.
 You’re free to make your own conclusions and invest how you see fit and your mileage may vary on how this strategy performs (in other words, invest at your own risk and get the opinions of others).
 However, index investing has some clear advantages that you should consider:

-- it’s passive: it doesn’t take much work or research to buy and let it sit for a while
+- it’s passive: it doesn’t take much work or research to buy and let it sit for a while – this may seem boring, but it’s spectacular

 - it’s diversified: your risk is much more spread out than a comparable mutual fund and definitely more diversified than a handful of stocks